OSI-Concerns/election-results-2025/petition.md

 Normally, as in prior years, as with other organizations, and as stated during candidate orientation, signing of the Board Agreement would happen only with the election winners as part of getting seated as new Directors.
-Fontana and Kuhn stated their good-faith intentions to bring up their concerns about the agreement if and when they won the election.
+Kuhn and Fontana say that they brought up their concerns about the Agreement during candidate orientation and came away with the understanding that they would be able to discuss how to resolve the issue later if they won the election.

 Then, **about one hour after voting ended, OSI emailed a *new* requirement to the 11 non-incumbent candidates.
 They gave a 47-hour deadline for all to sign the Board Agreement or be disqualified.**

-Hensel missed the deadline simply by not checking his email soon enough (being quite busy running for US Congress as well).
+Hensel missed the deadline simply by not checking his email soon enough.
-Fontana and Kuhn returned signed agreements with their proposed changes.
+Having no chance to otherwise resolve or discuss their Agreement concerns, Fontana and Kuhn returned signed agreements that included their proposed changes.
-OSI removed them all as "ineligible" and published only an altered vote tally after manually removing all votes for the three eliminated candidates.
+OSI then removed them all as "ineligible" and published only an altered vote tally after manually removing all votes for the three eliminated candidates.

 ## Ramifications

 In general, changing election rules mid-process and altering vote counts undermines the integrity of any election.
-Results must be published transparently—regardless of whether a candidate withdraws, dies, or is disqualified for any reason.
+Results must be published transparently — regardless of whether a candidate withdraws, dies, or is disqualified for any reason.
 Once a candidate appears on the ballot, the only way to respect voters is to count and report the votes as cast.
 Presenting altered voting results